IowaDave/Slow-That-Uno-Down/README.md

 * Those having "Error" much above 2% or below −2% should be avoided as unreliable.
 * 9600 is the fastest transmission rate available with a 1 MHz System Clock.

+An example program is provided to demonstrate Serial output at 9600 Baud with a 1 MHz System Clock.

 ## Advantages
 Slowing the System Clock speed greatly reduces the power consumption of the ATmega328P controller on an Arduino.